Josh Green (ice hockey): Playing career

 Green was originally drafted by the Los Angeles Kings in the second round as the 30th overall pick in 1996.
-Green was selected from the Western Hockey League, where he was a stand out for the Medicine Hat Tigers, Swift Current Broncos and the Portland Winter Hawks.
+Green was selected from the Western Hockey League, where he was a standout for the Medicine Hat Tigers, Swift Current Broncos and the Portland Winter Hawks.

 Green left the WHL during the 1997–98 season, and made his professional debut with the Fredericton Canadiens of the American Hockey League.
-Josh then made his NHL debut the following 1998–99 season with the Kings before finishing the year with affiliate, the Springfield Falcons.
+He then made his NHL debut the following 1998–99 season with the Kings before finishing the year with their affiliate, the Springfield Falcons.

 At the 1999 NHL Entry Draft, the Kings traded Green to the New York Islanders along with Olli Jokinen, Mathieu Biron, and a first round selection in 1999 for Žigmund Pálffy, Bryan Smolinski, Marcel Cousineau and a fourth round selection in 1999.

 Green started the 1999–2000 season with the Lowell Lock Monsters before he was called up to the Islanders, scoring 12 goals in 49 games.
 Josh was then traded by the Islanders, for the second consecutive year at the Draft, along with Eric Brewer and a second-round selection in the 2000 entry draft to the Edmonton Oilers for Roman Hamrlík.

 The 2000–01 season was almost entirely wiped out for Green when he suffered a dislocated shoulder in his second game with Oilers affiliate, the Hamilton Bulldogs.
 Green recovered to play in 3 playoff games with the Oilers.
-In the 2001–02 season, Green played his first full season in the NHL appearing in a career-high 61 games.
+In the 2001–02 season, Green played his first full season in the NHL, appearing in a career-high 61 games.

 In his third season with the Oilers in 2002-03, Green was traded by the Oilers to the New York Rangers for a conditional pick in 2004 on December 12, 2002.
 After playing in just 4 games with the Rangers, Green was claimed off waivers by the Washington Capitals on January 15, 2003.